Role-of-Accessibility-Audits

 Accessibility audits under the AODA

 Under the AODA, organizations must complete accessibility reports every two (2) years.
 In addition, the Accessibility for Ontarians with Disabilities Division (AODT) audits organizations to verify compliance.
 Every year, the AODT inspects organizations to find out whether they are compliant.
 When the AODT finds organizations non-compliant, it offers tools and resources to help them learn and obey the law.
 Moreover, the AODT helps organizations develop new deadlines for full compliance.
-A new deadline gives workers time to educate themselves and to implement full compliance.
+A new deadline gives workers time to educate themselves and to implement full AODA compliance requirements.

 Performing an accessibility audit

 • Understand Legal Requirements: Before conducting an accessibility audit, it’s essential to familiarize yourself with the relevant laws and regulations pertaining to accessibility in the workplace.
-In Ontario, the AODA, Ontario Building Code (OBC) and the Ontario Human Rights Code (OHRC) sets forth requirements for accessibility in public accommodations, including office spaces.
+In Ontario, the AODA, Ontario Building Code (OBC) and the Ontario Human Rights Code (OHRC) sets forth requirements for VPAT accessibility in public accommodations, including office spaces.

 • Define the Audit Scope: Determine the scope of your accessibility audit by identifying all areas of your office space that need to be assessed.
 This may include entrances, hallways, restrooms, workstations, meeting rooms, parking areas, and common areas.